 There are a variety of reasons why someone might link directly to a particular page within your application that is only accessible by authenticated users.
 If this is possible for your application you should automatically redirect your user to Auth0 if they are not authenticated.
 Once they authenticate and the authorization server returns them to your application, you can redirect them to where they intended to go in the first place.

 Most modern authentication frameworks support middleware for redirecting to an authorization server such as Auth0.
-Ensure yours:
+When selecting one, here are some key considerations:

 Authenticating the user